localgovy/marketregular/content/blog/east-end-toronto-farmers-markets.md

+---
+title: East end Toronto farmers' markets
+description: Thursday at East Lynn on the Danforth, Saturday at Withrow Park, and Sunday outdoors at Leslieville in Greenwood Park.
+date: 2026-09-03
+kicker: East end
+---

 # East-end Toronto farmers’ markets: East Lynn, Leslieville, Withrow

 Three Danforth / Riverdale / Leslieville markets within a short streetcar ride of each other.
 Hours and stalls from [MarketRegular](https://www.marketregular.com).
 Tap a name for the live listing.